Where is Piedmont and what is its climate?

 What is Italy’s northernmost region?

-How are the majority of wines from Trentio-Alto Adige labelled: by varietal, by fantasy name, or by zone?
+How are the majority of wines from Trentino-Alto Adige labelled: by grape varietal, by fantasy name, or by zone?

 What are the main white grapes of Alto Adige?